HomeBlogThe 2023 DoDI 6055.12 Update: Mandatory Hearing Protector Fit Testing for DoD Workers

 Implications for DoD Civilian Safety Managers

-• The civilian safety manager has a compliance obligation to address this requirement for the civilian workforce — not just the military HRO
+• The civilian safety manager has a compliance obligation to address this for the civilian workforce — not just the military HRO

 Frequently Asked Questions

-What is PAR hearing protector fit testing?
+What is PAR fit testing?

 Does OSHA 1910.95 require fit testing?

-DoD Civilian HCP Support — Audiometric Testing & Program Documentation
+DoD Civilian HCP Support

-Soundtrace supports DoD civilian safety managers with automated in-house audiometric testing, audiologist review on every record, and documentation satisfying both OSHA 1910.95 and DoDI 6055.12 requirements — including awareness of the 2023 PAR fit-testing mandate for qualifying workers.
+Soundtrace supports DoD civilian safety managers with automated audiometric testing, audiologist review on every record, and documentation satisfying both OSHA 1910.95 and DoDI 6055.12 — including awareness of the 2023 PAR fit-testing mandate.

 Request a Federal Program Assessment